Kent Trading Standards Checked Scheme

 We also encourage you to try to provide additional support and assistance to vulnerable consumers.
 A local KCC Community Warden may be able to help you with this or contact the TSC Scheme Manager.

-If you are found to be in breach of this Code of Conduct, your membership will be reviewed and could be suspended or terminated.
+If you are found to be in breach of this Code of Conduct, your membership will be reviewed and could be either suspended or terminated.
 KCC reserves the right to temporarily remove members from the scheme pending investigations.

 14. Termination of Membership